• Skip to primary navigation

 grated Grana Padano added all across the top

-⇓ Delicious Lasagna al Ragù That E. Made For My Birthday ⇓
+⇓ Delicious Lasagna That Luca's Sister Made For My Birthday ⇓

 a rectangular foil baking dish filled with melty, tomatoey lasagna